 Here’s your investment:

 - $1500 USD or 2 payments of $750.
 You read that correctly … no upcharge for the installment plan because it’s the right thing to do.

 - Bonus!
-You get free access to the monthly Practice Development INSIDER interviews (a $97/month value) for the rest of 2020.
+You get free access to the monthly Practice Development INSIDER interviews (a $49/month value) through March 2021.

 - Money-Back Guarantee!
 Even with this great pricing and terms, I want it to be a risk-free decision for you.
 So sign up, participate in the course and the Facebook community for 30 days … and if it’s not for you request a refund.
 You get to keep all of the materials and will have learned some new skillsets in the process.

 - Email me if you are in right now or are interested and have questions.

 - I will get back to you with the details you need to move forward.

 I participated in Rod’s MVS Program.
 My partner and I found it to be extremely valuable, and it enabled us to advance a service line that we’d been talking about for over a year.
 With Rod’s support, we’re finally doing it.